Nama8178/servo_control_using_esp32/README.md

-# ESP32 Web-Based Servo Control for 3 Servos
+# ESP32 Web-Based Servo Control

 This project allows you to control three servo motors connected to an ESP32 microcontroller through a web interface.
 Using Wi-Fi, the ESP32 sets up a web server, and you can access it via any device on the same network.
 The web page provides sliders to adjust each servo motor's angle independently.